biya-coin/biyaliquid-docs/.gitbook/developers/injectived/use.md

 ### Using the RPC endpoint

-Before you can access the Biyachain blockchain, you need to have a node running.
+Before you can access the Biya Chain blockchain, you need to have a node running.
 You can either run your own full node or connect to someone else’s.

 To query the state and send transactions, you must connect to a node, which is the access point to the entire network of peer connections.
 You can either run your own full node or connect to someone else’s.